6oof/mole/docs/deployments.md

 ### Creating a Base .env File

-If a `.env.example` file is found in the root of the repository, Mole will copy it directly to `.env` during deployment.
+If a `.env.example` file is found in the root of the repository, Mole will copy it directly to `.env` when the project is added.
 This provides a simple way to include predefined environment variables in your project.

 ---